KumikoNyan/ESS-Elizabeth-Seton-School-Bot/README.md

 # ESS-Elizabeth-Seton-School-Bot

-This is a simple python Discord bot created by 2 students for their capstone.
+This is a simple Python Discord bot created by 2 students for their capstone.
 This project was mainly to develop a bot for our school during the pandemic.
 It would assist students in accessing our school's learning management system (LMS) seamlessly on Discord.

 ## Features
 - Manage links